Darsh-A/Onlyfans18-/METABOLISM.md

+Totality of an organism's chemical reaction is called metabolism.

 # First law of Thermodynamics

 Energy can be transferred and transformed, but it cannot be created nor destroyed.

 ![[Screenshot 2023-01-19 at 3.57.48 PM.png]]